Chapter 12 - Practical Work Exercise 307

 To a salt Z, calcium hydroxide solution is added and then heated

-A pungent smelling gas turning moist red litmus paper blue is obtained
+A pungent smelling gas turning moist red litmus paper blue is

 (iv)